arfct/mizaru/README.md

-# mizaru
-Headless capture to email client.
+# 🙈 mizaru - Headlessly capture keyboard input and send it to your email.

 ## Setup: